Quansight-Labs/quansight-labs-site/posts/2021/08/github-actions-benchmarks.md

 # Acknowledgements

-Thanks Gregory Lee, Stefan van der Walt and Juan Nunez-Iglesias for their enthusiastic and useful feedback!
+Thanks Gregory Lee, Stéfan van der Walt and Juan Nunez-Iglesias for their enthusiastic and useful feedback!
 The plots look that pretty thanks to comments provided by John Lee.